yehsk8rz/Capstone15/DCVibPrelim/README.md

+#Preliminary DC Controller

+This is a preliminary test that uses an Arduino microcontroller to adjust the speed of a DC cell phone vibrator motor.
+For pictures and a video demo, follow the Box Link: https://ucmerced.box.com/s/9qjkkzlt37kru2nd51f918z302qu677p

+The actual project may or may not utilize a DC motor vibrator

 Transistors are electronic switches.
 For schematics, NPN are “not pointing in” and amplify a current at the base.
 Using an NPN (PN2222) or PNP (BC558) will determine if high or low signals from the base will cause electricity to flow.
 (for an NPN, a high base will allow electricity to flow, and for a PNP a low base will allow electricity to flow.